shynuu/gnb/README.md

 - The configuration of the `gnbcfg.cfg` is consistent with your free5gc `uerouting.yaml`, `smfcfg.cfg` and `upfcfg.cfg`
 - Ensure that mongodb is running on the gNB host and also have the credentials loaded into the mongo free5gc database on the Core Network host

+You will find a `dump` folder which contains the credentials for the imsi *imsi-2089300007487*.
+The credentials can be restored to the free5gc mongo database by using the mongorestore command `mongorestore dump`

 ## Configuration